beefyfinance/cowcentrated-subgraph/ARB-requirements.md

     - Snapshot by day (-> user position incentive snapshot entity)

 - Incentivized User List & Gini: The list should include users incentivized by the protocol along with their performance metrics.
 For instance, if trading volume is incentivized, this would be a list of traders with their respective trading volumes.
 If liquidity providers are incentivized, it would include a list of LPs and their liquidities in USD.
 Protocols should also strive for more uniform engagement levels across a wide user base for long-term sustainability, which will be measured through a gini coefficient across reward recipients.
-    - LP is incentivized????
-    - Boosted LP is incentivized????
+    - LP incentivized with a boost
-    - Zapping is incentivized????

 - TVL: A daily time series expressed in USD.
     - Events: Deposit/Withdraw/Transfer + Some Daily Clock event (to make sure we update daily)